 - To protect your branches, trees, plants, and bushes from Cicada, select 1/4" mesh

-There are many ways to effectively use Plant Netting.
+There are many ways to effectively use bird netting for gardens.
 To protect small bushes, vines and other vegetables, wrap the blueberry netting around each plant.
 For groups of bushes or vines, suspend the plant netting over entire areas of plants.
 The mesh can be suspended from a series of poles placed around the perimeter of a garden or crop.
 To keep pest birds out of young fruit trees, drape the fruit tree netting over each tree with the help of a friend or assistant.
 Bird B Gone recommends that you allow at least a four-inch space between the netting and the bush, vine, plant or tree.
 This will prevent pest birds from sitting on the netting and eating the fruit or vegetable through the mesh using their beaks.

-Using and Re-Using Garden Mesh
+Using and Re-Using Garden Mesh Netting

 Fabricated from a durable, UV-protected polypropylene material, Bird B Gone Garden Netting is specially designed to endure hot sun and winter’s rain.
 It’s also environmentally friendly and made from FDA sanctioned resin.
 Once installed, it’s almost invisible, blending in with your bushes, vines, plants and small trees.

 Regardless of how and where you use it, Garden Netting should be tightly secured to ensure it stays taut.
 Bird B Gone Garden Netting Poly-Clips are specifically designed to work with Garden Mesh and Plant Netting.
 Zip ties, twine or similar materials can also be used.

 Installation of Garden Netting will depend upon it's intended use.
 For fruit trees, vegetable gardens, blueberry bushes and grapevines it is recommended that the netting be suspended over the plants to ensure that birds cannot reach the fruit through the netting.